Raising awareness of basic music theory and harmony concepts

 Myth: you can learn how music works by studying individual elements of music out of context.

 Truth: studying intervals, triads, seventh chords, eleventh chords etc. by themselves does not teach you how music works.
 Most available theory and ear training tools perpetuate this myth.
 Chords have harmonic meaning mainly in relationship to each other.
+Harmony is created by a sequence of chords.
+And you can study that harmony without knowing what makes up the chords themselves.

 Myth: you have to study chord configurations (triads, sevenths etc) to learn how music works.